NohamR/RMHook-Win/README.md

 ## Installation and usage

-⚠️ **For legal reasons, this repository does not include a pre-patched reMarkable app.** However, the latest compiled dylib is available in the [Releases](https://github.com/NohamR/RMHook-Win/releases/latest) section.
+⚠️ **For legal reasons, this repository does not include a pre-patched reMarkable app.** However, the latest compiled DLL is available in the [Releases](https://github.com/NohamR/RMHook-Win/releases/latest) section.

 ### Auto installation